| |

 Acupuncture

-auriculotherapy (ear acupuncture) is a form of oriental medicine
+known as auriculotherapy (ear acupuncture) is a form of oriental

-based on the idea that the ear is a microsystem, meaning that
+medicine based on the idea that the ear is a microsystem, meaning

 or pinna - the outer portion